Heterophilious dynamics enhances consensus: Introduction

 The first part of the paper, section \ref{sec:global}, contains an overview of the concentration dynamics in such global models, from the perspective of the general framework of (\ref{eq:framework}).

-In more realistic models, however, interactions between agents are limited to their local neighbors, \cite{Aoki_1982,Ballerini_2008,couzin_2002,reynolds_flocks_1987}.
+In more realistic models, however, interactions between agents are limited to their local neighbors, \cite{Aoki_1982,Ballerini_2008,couzin_2002,JE_2007,reynolds_flocks_1987}.
 The behavior of \emph{local} models where some of the $a_{ij}$ may vanish, requires a more intricate analysis.
 In the general scenario for such local models, discussed in section \ref{sec:clustering}, agents tend to concentrate into one or more separate \emph{clusters}.
 The particular case in which agents concentrate into one cluster, that is the emergence of a consensus or a flock, depends on the propagation of \emph{uniform connectivity} of the underling (weighted) graph associated with the adjacency matrix, $\{a_{ij}\}$.
 This issue is explored in section \ref{sec:concon} where we show that connectivity implies consensus.
-Thus, the question of consensus for local models is resolved here in terms of persistence of connectivity over time.
-However, even if the initial configuration is assumed connected, there is still a possibility of losing connectivity as the $a_{ij}$'s may vary in time together with the positions $\P(t)$.
-This leaves open the main question of tracing the propagation of connectivity in time.
+Thus, the question of consensus for local models is turned into the question of persistence of connectivity over time.
+Note that even if the initial configuration is assumed connected, then there is still a possibility of losing connectivity as the $a_{ij}$'s may vary in time together with the positions $\P(t)$.
+The open question of tracing the propagation of connectivity in time for \emph{general} class of local models (\ref{eq:framework}) plays an important role in many applications, beyond the implication of emerging consensus.
+As an example we mention engineering applications to sensor-based networks, from automatic traffic control and wireless communication to production systems and mobile robot networks, e.g., \cite{He_2001,JE_2007,OS_2006,OSM_2004,Ring_2012,ZP_2007,ZEP_2011} and the references therein.